 The decision to eradicate debt is much like the decision to shed those extra pounds from your body.
 The sooner you get started, the better for you.

-Debt consolidation helps you to merge multiple debts into a repayment plan as per your convenience.
+Debt consolidation helps you to merge multiple debts into a repayment plan at your convenience.
 However, if you have secured debts, then a debt consolidation program is not what you need.
 It won’t make your financial life easier.
 In this case, you might need to look at refinancing or bankruptcy as your way out.

-If you want to cut the debt amount into half or more than that, then debt settlement is a good option for you.
+If you want to cut the debt amount into half or more than that, then a debt settlement is a good option for you.
 In this program, the debt negotiators bargain with your creditors for a lower payoff amount owing to your financial hardship.
 They try their best to settle your debt with a lump sum payment to creditors.
-The only negative side of debt settlement is that it drops your credit score since you’re not paying the full amount.
+The only negative side of the debt settlement is that it drops your credit score since you’re not paying the full amount.
 You won’t face this problem in debt consolidation programs because you’re paying the full amount.